 Shell has spent five years and nearly $4 billion dollars on plans to explore for oil in the Beaufort and Chukchi Seas.
 The leases alone cost $2.2 billion.
 Shell Vice President Pete Slaiby says obtaining similar air permits for a drilling operation in the Gulf of Mexico would take about 45 days.
 He’s especially frustrated over the appeal board’s suggestion that the Arctic drill would somehow be hazardous for the people who live in the area.
 “We think the issues were really not major,” Slaiby said, “and clearly not impactful for the communities we work in.”

-The closest village to where Shell proposed to drill is Kaktovik, Alaska.
 It is one of the most remote places in the United States.
 According to the latest census, the population is 245 and nearly all of the residents are Alaska natives.
-The village, which is 1 square mile, sits right along the shores of the Beaufort Sea, 70 miles away from the proposed off-shore drill site.
+The village, which is 1 square mile, sits right along the shores of the Beaufort Sea,

 The EPA’s appeals board ruled that Shell had not taken into consideration emissions from an ice-breaking vessel when calculating overall greenhouse gas emissions from the project.
 Environmental groups were thrilled by the ruling.